Use of ‘The Late’

 —-The groom is the son of Mrs. James K. Gifford and the late Stephen R. Gifford

-Some style guides say a person can only be ‘the late’ if they have been dead less than a decade.
-So, in a timeless document ‘the late’ is not the right option.
-List the name of your founder as – (Full Name) – and note the span of years and other information after his name.
+Some editorial/style guides say a person can only be ‘the late’ if they have been dead less than a decade.
+Thus, in a timeless document, one that will be read for years to come – like a program that will become a souvenir – ‘the late’ is not the best option.
+Simply list the name of your founder as – (Full Name).
+If you feel it’s necessary to note who they are or that they are deceased – include other information after their name.

 —-John Smith, founder